 Did you know that NASA commissioned a two-year study regarding how to clean the air in space stations with house plants?
-I stumbled upon this information while researching how to maintain a healthy home for a campaign I’m working on with 3M Filtrete Filters.
-Plants in space: How cool is that?
+I stumbled upon this information while researching how to maintain a healthy home.
+Plants in space — how cool is that?

-NASA discovered that some house plants not only absorb carbon dioxide and release oxygen, but they also eliminate significant amounts of VOCs (volatile organic compounds) and other chemicals from the air.
-We’ll talk about which indoor plants to consider for purifying the home, a little about the chemicals they remove and the importance of good ventilation overall with fresh air and filters.
+NASA discovered that some house plants clean air by not only absorbing carbon dioxide and releasing oxygen, but also by eliminating significant amounts of VOCs (volatile organic compounds) and other chemicals from the air.
+We’ll talk about which indoor plants to consider for purifying the home, a little about the chemicals they remove, and the importance of good ventilation overall with fresh air and filters.

 NASA spent two years testing house plants for formaldehyde, benzene, and trichloroethylene removal properties.
 Another indoor plant study by Dr. B.C.
-Wolverton researched ammonia, xylene and toulene so we’ll mention both.
+Wolverton researched ammonia, xylene, and toluene so we’ll mention both.

 Unfortunately, formaldehyde (in small amounts) is everywhere in the home from building materials to household products.
 A short list of where it can be found includes insulation, glues and adhesives, pressed wood products like particleboard (a material used in a lot of furniture, decorative plywood paneling, wrinkle removers, gas stoves and fire retardants.
 On the extreme, formaldehyde is thought to cause cancer while moderate exposure leads to allergic reactions.
 Either way, it’s not ideal to have around.